 Not as fast as the horsepower figures might suggest, with suspension, brakes and steering that are more suitable for cruising.
 You can get modern fully independent suspension, but that means essentially building a new car.
 Also, the good availability of parts means that many cars are non-original, with not every GT around being an original GT.

-I slightly prefer the looks of the 1967/68 model, but my pick would nevertheless be a 1966 GT fastback with the K-Code HiPo engine and four-speed manual gearbox.
+1966 GT coupé with the K-Code HiPo engine and four-speed manual gearbox, as a group 2 Shelby lookalike.
 With slight modifications (electronic ignition, new radiator, brake and suspension upgrades) this should be fun to drive around corners, too.